FezVrasta/node-red-matter/README.md

 3. In the node configuration, create a new Matter device or select an existing device.
 4. Establish the required connections between the Matter device node and other nodes in your flow.
 5. Deploy your Node-RED flow to make the Matter device available for control and data retrieval.

+## 📚 Documentation

+Find the documentation our our [wiki](https://github.com/FezVrasta/node-red-matter/wiki).

 ## ⛔ Limitations